valentina-arputhasamy/spatialDiD-simulation-code/README.md

 Each folder contains:

 - `data/` — the simulated dataset for that model type, along with the adjacency matrix for California counties
-- `src/` — JAGS model files used to fit each of the three models to the simulated data
+- `src/` — JAGS model files used to fit each of the three models to the simulated data, along with the original scripts used to generate and prepare the data.
+The data generation and preparation scripts are not needed to run the reproducibility guide but are provided for reference.

-Each folder also includes the original scripts used to generate and prepare the data.
-These scripts are not needed to run the reproducibility guide but are provided for reference.
+- `test/` — original R scripts for fitting each model (`model_fit/`) and evaluating model performance using the WAIC (`model_choice/`).
+These files are not required to create the HTML reproducibility guide, but are included for users who wish to individually run each model on each dataset and compare model performance.

 ## Requirements

 This project requires the following software and packages:

-- **JAGS** — must be installed on your machine before running the code
+- **JAGS:** must be installed on your machine before running the code
 - **R packages:** `tidyverse`, `rjags`, `coda`, `kableExtra`, `loo`

 ## Just Want to View the Output?